Our Essential Services

 Need to move abroad?
 Organizing an international relocation is not something you should do on your own.
 As expats, we understand what you need, and offer the the essential services to help you move and live abroad easily.
 Contact us today to jump start your move, and begin the preparations with our free relocation checklist.

 The healthcare system and health insurance of Israel offer top-quality care to its members.
 In Israel, the differences between the public healthcare system and private health insurance is not the quality of care you will receive.
 The greatest difference is that you will simply gain access to more amenities with private insurance.
 For example, your hospital stays may include internet and television access and even better food, among other things.

-In this section, we give you an Israeli healthcare system overview and how it works in this country.
-Healthcare in Israel is universal, and Israelis must enroll in the public scheme.
+In this section, we give you an overview of the Israeli healthcare system.
+Healthcare here is universal, and Israelis must enroll in the public scheme.
 We also cover to steps to finding a doctor or dentist, which is easy thanks to an online database of licensed doctors provided by the Ministry of Health.

 If you plan on giving birth in this country, you will want to make sure you are covered with health insurance, whether it is your own or provided by your employer.
 Otherwise, as a non-resident with no valid visa or insurance, you can be charged up to 15,000 ILS (4,286 USD) for delivering a baby.

 How Healthcare Works in Israel